THE MICROMERITICS

 JOURNAL OPEN ACCESS

-Our business mission is to support our customers’ business opportunities with a variety of powder processing, such as small-scale test process for research and development, bridging production process until the start of equipment operation, and mass production process that replaces production lines.
+Our business mission is to support our customers’ business opportunities with a variety of powder processes, such as small-scale test processes for research and development, bridging production processes until the start of equipment operation, and mass production processes that replace existing production lines.

 • Material Business Division, Hosokawa Micron Corporation